 While it’s vital to outline the plot beforehand, there are a few ways to do this.

 Some authors have a full-fledged, scene-by-scene outline.
-They then only need to add description and dialogue, into the file of the outline itself, to complete the novel.
+They then only need to add description and dialogue into the outline file to complete the novel.

-It’s all down to your personal style: Do you prefer the security of a rigid plan, or a bit more freedom to explore?
+It’s all down to your style: Do you prefer the security of a rigid plan or a bit more freedom to explore?
 As long as you don’t set out without a map, you’re A-OK.